plowsof/flipstarter-waas-wip/README.md

 also todo ~ make a tutorial based on these notes

 hello, lets pretend my name is George, i have a domain called getwishlisted.xyz and i want to run this wishlist on it.
 I need nginx/docker-compose/docker and the docker-compose.yml file.
-For testing locally, i dont need nginx or ssl certs, i can just go to http://172.20.111.2:8000/donate
+For testing locally, i dont need nginx or ssl certs, i can just go to http://172.20.111.2:8000/donate after running ```sudo docker-compose up``` in the same directory as the ```docker-compose.yml``` file above.

 Local testing on a Mac?
 You'll need Docker Desktop https://docs.docker.com/desktop/mac/install/